Last updated: May 4, 2026

 - Applications: oplc.nh.gov/applications-mechanical-safety-and-licensing

-Step 2: Obtain EPA 608 Certification
+Step 2: Obtain EPA 608 Universal Certification

-- Type II: High-pressure refrigerants (R-22, R-410A) – most residential and light commercial HVAC
+- Type II: High-pressure refrigerants (R-22, R-410A, R-454B) — most residential and light commercial HVAC

-- Type III: Low-pressure refrigerants (R-11, R-123) – large chillers
+- Type III: Low-pressure refrigerants (R-11, R-123) — large commercial chillers

 Step 3: Apply for NH OPLC Mechanical Licenses

-- Submit your application and await processing
+- Submit application and await processing

 Step 4: Form Your Business Entity

 Register your HVAC business as an LLC with the NH Secretary of State at quickstart.sos.nh.gov.
 Formation fee: $100-$102.
 Annual report: $100, due April 1.
+Get a free EIN from the IRS and open a dedicated business checking account.
+The Mechanical Business Entity license is issued in the LLC’s name — form your entity before applying for the business-level license.

 Step 5: Get Business Insurance

-- General liability: $1,000,000 per occurrence / $2,000,000 aggregate minimum.
-Many commercial clients and property managers require $2M.
+- General liability: $1,000,000 per occurrence / $2,000,000 aggregate.
+Many commercial accounts and property managers require $2M.
+OPLC may require proof of GL for the Mechanical Business Entity license.

 Cost to Start an HVAC Business in New Hampshire